Don't ask, don't tell: Debate

-At a February 2, 2010, congressional hearing, Senator John McCain read from a letter signed by "over one thousand former general and flag officers".
+At a February 2, 2010 congressional hearing, Senator John McCain read from a letter signed by "over one thousand former general and flag officers".
 It said: "We firmly believe that this law, which Congress passed to protect good order, discipline and morale in the unique environment of the armed forces, deserves continued support."
 The signature campaign had been organized by Elaine Donnelly of the Center for Military Readiness, a longtime supporter of a traditional all-male and all-heterosexual military.
-Servicemembers United, a veterans group opposed to DADT, issued a report critical of the letter's legitimacy.
-They said that among those signing the letter were officers who had no knowledge of their inclusion or who had refused to be included, and even one instance of a general's widow who signed her husband's name to the letter though he had died before the survey was published.
-The average age of the officers whose names were listed as signing the letter was 74, the oldest was 98, and Servicemembers United noted that "only a small fraction of these officers have even served in the military during the 'Don't Ask, Don't Tell' period, much less in the 21st century military."
+Servicemembers United, a veterans' group opposed to DADT, issued a report disputing the letter's legitimacy.
+They said that among the letter's signatories were officers who had no knowledge of their inclusion or who had refused to be included, and even one instance of a general's widow signing her deceased husband's name.
+The average age of the officers whose names were listed as signatories was 74 (the oldest being 98).
+Servicemembers United noted that "only a small fraction of these officers have even served in the military during the 'Don't Ask, Don't Tell' period, much less in the 21st century military."

 The Center for American Progress issued a report in March 2010 that said a smooth implementation of an end to DADT required eight specified changes to the military's internal regulations.
 On March 25, 2010, Defense Secretary Gates announced new rules mandating that only flag officers could initiate discharge proceedings and imposing more stringent rules of evidence on discharge proceedings.

 Repeal

 The underlying justifications for DADT had been subjected to increasing suspicion and outright rejection by the early 21st century.
 Mounting evidence obtained from the integration efforts of foreign militaries, surveys of U.S. military personnel, and studies conducted by the DoD gave credence to the view that the presence of open homosexuals within the military would not be detrimental at all to the armed forces.
 A DoD study conducted at the behest of Secretary of Defense Robert Gates in 2010 supports this most.

 The DoD working group conducting the study considered the impact that lifting the ban would have on unit cohesion and effectiveness, good order and discipline, and military morale.
 The study included a survey that revealed significant differences between respondents who believed they had served with homosexual troops and those who did not believe they had.
-In analyzing such data, the DoD working group concluded that it was actually generalized perceptions of homosexual troops that led to the perceived unrest that would occur without DADT.
+In analyzing such data, the DoD working group concluded that most of the expected problems from repealing "Don't Ask, Don't Tell" came from people's assumptions about gay service members, rather than from evidence that openly gay troops would actually cause problems.

 Ultimately, the study deemed the overall risk to military effectiveness of lifting the ban to be low.
 Citing the ability of the armed forces to adjust to the previous integration of African-Americans and women, the DoD study asserted that the United States military could adjust as had it before in history without an impending serious effect.